-We strive to ensure a balance between short-term and long-term borrowing, distributed across several different sources of funding.
+We strive to ensure a balance between short-term and long-term borwe strive to ensure a balance between snort-term and long-term borrowing, distributed across several different sources of funding.
 Our finance policy states that unused credit facilities must be available to ensure good liquidity.
 Agreements on committed long-term credit lines with defined terms and conditions and revolving credit facilities have been concluded with a number of major lenders.
 Our main credit providers are the Nordic commercial banks and the capital market.
 The Group's bank borrowing is secured mainly by mortgages on properties.